nosarthur/nosarthur.github.io/_drafts/golang.md

 ---
 layout: post
 title: A crash course on Golang
-date:   2018-08-11 13:00:00 -0500
+date:   2018-08-21 13:00:00 -0500
 categories: [coding]
 comments: true
 tags: [golang]
 ---

-The [Go programming language](https://en.wikipedia.org/wiki/Go_(programming_language)) is a modern language create in Google in 2009.
+The [Go programming language](https://en.wikipedia.org/wiki/Go_(programming_language)) is created by Google in 2009.
+It is in the C language family, and its syntax is close to C, C++, and Python.
-It is close to C/C++ and Python and to me, it is like C with enhancements.
+To me, it is like C with enhancements.

 * It does not have class and inheritance.
-* It does not have implicit type conversion.
+* It does not have implicit type conversion (with the exception of `interface`).
+* It does not have exceptions.
+* It does not have asserts.
 * It supports `struct` with data and methods.
 * It supports polymorphism from composition.
 * It supports concurrency.
+* It supports implicit `interface` matching.
 * It has pointer but not reference.
 * It has garbage collection.
 * Its function arguments are passed by value.